Skip to Main Content

 Afternoon:

-After short panoramic walk in the park we will continue towards educational center, where we will learn from experts about the park and conservation.
-Take some time to freshen up and relax before dinner.
+After a short panoramic walk in the park, we will continue to an educational center where we will learn from experts about the park and conservation.
+Returning to the hotel, take some time to freshen up and relax before dinner.

 Dinner: